-Although I have never actually tasted tadi, I have had the delicious fruit of the toddy palm.
+I have had the delicious fruit of the toddy palm.
 Us Gujaratis call it tadgola.
-It looks like a miniature coconut, it even has a thin outer husk.
-Once the husk is removed, you get a translucent, juicy fruit that looks a lot like a lychee and tastes like a tender young coconut.
+It looks like a miniature coconut.
+It even has a thin outer husk.
+Once the husk is removed, you get a translucent, juicy fruit that resembles a lychee and tastes like a tender young coconut.

 Ingredients